-Before we discuss the fundamental differences of the two, let us first take a look as to how the separation of citizenship came to be.
+Before we discuss the fundamental differences between the two, let us first take a look at how the separation of citizenship came to be.
 How did the European emerge?
 When did they finally say that the pooch is American?
 Was it the howl accent?

 The European basset became popular among French commoners after the spark of the French revolution.
 Because they could not afford hunting on horseback, the European basset hound is the next best thing.
 Humans can still be fast enough to follow them (thanks to their short legs) as they hunt for food.

 Lord Galway, upon developing a fascination with the European basset, decided to import a pair on his way back to England in 1886.
 The parents produced a litter composed of five pups, but he still kept them hidden for unknown reasons.
 It was only in 1874, when Sir Everett Malays brought Model, a European basset hound from France, to England, that the breed became known.

 Aside from promoting the European basset, he created a breeding program in his kennel with the help of George Krehl and Lord Onslow who are European basset breeders as well.
 Because of his active efforts in promoting the breed, people called him the “Father of the Basset Hound” in England.”

 The European basset hound became even more popular when Alexandra, Princess of Wales, grew fascinated with it and began keeping a few in the royal kennels.
 The Kennel Club in England started accepting the breed in 1882.
 Two years later, they formed the English Basset Hound Club.